Marcos Knight: Baunach Young Pikes (2013–2015)

+USC Heidelberg (2015–2016)

 He started the 2015–16 campaign playing for USC Heidelberg and then took up an offer from fellow ProA side Science City Jena.
 The move did not happen without controversy, as the Heidelberg team accused him of trying to force the transfer by staying away from practice.

+Science City Jena (2016–2017)

 After an agreement had been reached, Knight signed with Jena in January 2016.
 In the following months, he helped the Jena squad win the ProA championship, which earned them promotion to the German top-flight Basketball Bundesliga and was named ProA Player of the Year (by eurobasket.com).

 In 2016–17, he stood out as Jena's leading scorer, averaging 18.1 points a game in 25 Bundesliga contests, while pulling down 6.4 rebounds and dishing out 3.0 assists a game.

+Casademont Zaragoza (2017)

-In April 2017, he signed to finish the season with Spanish Liga ACB side Basket Zaragoza 2002.
+In April 2017, he signed to finish the season with Spanish Liga ACB side Casademont Zaragoza.
 Featuring in six ACB contests until the end of the 2016–17 campaign, he scored 11.2 points a game, while pulling down 6.2 rebounds and handing out 2.2 assists per outing.

+Afyon Belediye (2017–2019)

 On July 10, 2017, Knight signed with Afyon Belediye of the Turkish Basketball First League.
 With Afyon, he was promoted to the first-tier Basketbol Süper Ligi (BSL) after winning the promotion playoffs.
 He re-signed for the 2018–19 season.

+Riesen Ludwigsburg (2019–2020)

 In January 2019, he moved back to Germany, joining MHP Riesen Ludwigsburg.
 In the 2019–20 season, Knight made it to the German Bundesliga finals with Ludwigsburg, but missed the finals due to injury.
 His team lost to Alba Berlin, however, Knight was named Most Valuable Player of the Bundesliga finals tournament.
 He averaged 16.5 points, 5.9 rebounds, 3.2 assists and 1.6 steals per game throughout the 2019–20 Bundesliga campaign.

+AS Monaco (2020–2021)

 On July 24, 2020, he signed with AS Monaco.
 Knight parted ways with the team on September 1, 2021.

+LDLC ASVEL (2021–2022)

-On November 12, 2021, he was signed by ASVEL Basket to replace the injured David Lighty.
+On November 12, 2021, he was signed by LDLC ASVEL to replace the injured David Lighty.
 Knight extended his contract on February 3, 2022, until the end of the season.

+Samara (2022–2023)

 On July 28, 2022, he signed with BC Samara of the VTB United League.

+UNICS Kazan (2023–2025)

+On March 23, 2023, Knight signed with UNICS Kazan of the VTB United League.

+Al Ahli Tripoli (2025)

 In September 2025, he played with Libyan club Al Ahli Tripoli at the 2025 FIBA Intercontinental Cup, where the team won a bronze medal, becoming the first African team in history to finish on the podium.

+Shanxi Loongs (2026)

+On January 1, 2026, Knight signed with Shanxi Loongs of the Chinese Basketball Associaton (CBA).

+Lokomotiv Kuban (2026–present)

+On August 9, 2026, Knight signed with Lokomotiv Kuban of the VTB United League.